norgeous/game-off-2022/ideas.md

   - all item pickups in place
   - levels tested from start to finish

 ### scott

 - onscreen GUI for player health/points
 - player can gain points
 - spawn max number zombies per spawn point

 ### for Daniel (urgent)

-- start and game over screen
+- bugfix: improve one way platforms
-- improve one way platforms
+- bugfix: zombies should not be able to kill each other
 - more characters (optional extra)